adumont/adumont.github.io/sewingtips.md

 You'll hear people quickly say: check your tension!, check your timing!
 But it's **unlikely** the cause!

 The likely cause for thread bunching / thread nests, under your fabric when you sew are:
-- Machine incorrectly threaded
+- the machine is incorrectly threaded
-- Needle installed incorrectly
+- the needle is installed incorrectly

 ## Sewing strech fabric